cnruby/gradle_java/README.md

 Deprecated Gradle features were used in this build, making it incompatible with Gradle 7.0.
 ```

-### Use the follow command to show the individual deprecation warnings:
+- Step 4: Use the follow command to show the individual deprecation warnings:

 ```bash
 ./gradlew --warning-mode all